peacemakafui/exercise_tracker/README.md

 # exercise_tracker
-A crud application to demonstrate the use of nodejs and react to develop an exercise tracking application
+project to demonstrate the use of nodejs and react to develop an exercise tracking application